kurmanbekova6/minio/README.md

 ## Server Access via SSH

-The server and your data can be found in the folder /usr/local/minio/
+The server and your data can be found in the folder /minio-data

-To access the minio at console, ssh into the container and run screen -r
+To access the minio at console, ssh into the container.
+It is running as a service.
+You can check it by running

-Screen can be detached by pressing CTRL-a + d
+systemctl status minio.service

 ## Deployment